-They’re learning communities for makers, writers and teachers, and they’re designed with your vision in mind.
+Make Writing Studios are learning communities for makers, writers and teachers, and they’re designed with your vision in mind.

 As the founder of the WNY Young Writers’ Studio, I sustained a thriving learning community in western New York for ten years.
 Our studio was a makerspace for writers and a welcoming place for teacher leaders, adult writers from all walks of life, and education researchers who were eager to improve their practice.
 Those who wrote with us continue to use their words to make a difference in their schools, their communities, and their workplaces.

-In 2016, school and community leaders from other corners of the world began inviting me to consult with them on the development of their own writing studios shortly after the publication of my book, Make Writing.
+In recent years, school and community leaders from other corners of the world began inviting me to consult with them on the development of their own writing studios shortly after the publication of my book, Make Writing.
 Some invited me to help them create a powerful vision for the organizations they would create.
 A few needed help designing their spaces.
 Others invited me to share my curriculum, teaching tools, and professional development resources with them as they began crafting their own.